 Magazine Capacity Restrictions

 There are no magazine capacity restrictions in New Hampshire.
 Enjoy those drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like Lancer's 30-round Warfighter mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 There are no mandatory storage requirements for firearms in New Hampshire, however, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
 If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.